Restore HyWorks Controller

 -

-If backup was taken of multi-node setups, and new setup is prepared on other than the original node, then configuration of other nodes have to be changed to point to the restored DB.
+If you take a backup of multi-node setups and prepare a new setup on a different node, you must change the configuration of the other nodes to point to the restored database.

 -